ryanafolk/utremi/README.md

 Comparsion with previous published methods including phyloclim and ambitus.

 ## Dependencies
 The python scripts have various dependencies that can be queried by attempting to run the scripts; full installation instructions are only given for BiotaphyPy below.
 Most important is a full working install of GDAL (both the Python library and the executables) that is in the path.
+GDAL can be challenging to install on some systems; for Ubuntu systems `apt` is recommended and `homebrew` or `miniconda` for OS-X. The Python bindings must also be available; e.g., typing `gdal_translate` in the shell should execute.
 A further incomplete list is:
 ```
 pip3 install rasterio
 pip3 install dendropy